ssd-2328/connect-to-llms/README.md

-# How to use Ollama to run LLMs locally
+# How to use Ollama to easily run LLMs locally

 Added different approaches using three various LLM models - llama3.2, OpenAI, deepseek-r1:1.5b